 A Letter of Inquiry is usually 1-2 pages in length and contains:

-- Thank the foundation for their consideration and give them contact information (one sentence)
+- Thanks to the foundation for their consideration and your contact information (one sentence).

 The foundation will review your Letter of Inquiry and inform you if they would like to receive a full proposal.